rcr/rirc/README.md

   -c, --connect=SERVER   Connect to SERVER
   -p, --port=PORT        Connect using PORT
-  -j, --join=CHANNELS    Comma separated list of channels to join -n, --nicks=NICKS      Comma/space separated list of nicks to use -v, --version          Print rirc version and exit
+  -j, --join=CHANNELS    Comma separated list of channels to join -n, --nicks=NICKS      Comma and/or space separated list of nicks to use -v, --version          Print rirc version and exit

 Examples: